-This simple tutorial explains how to put Mandriva 2010 on a USB Flash Drive from within Windows via the Seed tool created and supported by Mandriva.
-If a Mandriva One 2010 ISO is installed, the resulting USB Flash Drive can be used to try out a Live USB Mandriva, and or to Install Mandriva from USB to your Hard Drive, instead of using the CD/DVD.
-All recent Mandriva ISOs from Free to One are hybrids, meaning that they can be copied to the flash drive using the Seed tool.
+This simple tutorial explains how to put Mandriva on a USB Flash Drive from within a running Windows environment by using YUMI.
+Once the Mandriva ISO is installed, the resulting Bootable USB Flash Drive can be used to try out OpenMandriva Live on USB, and or to install OpenMandriva from the Flash Drive to your internal Hard Drive.
+Instead of using a traditional CD/DVD ROM.

 Ubuntu Installer can not find my SATA drive: I recently experienced a problem installing Ubuntu on a particular computer.
 Ubuntu’s Ubiquity Installer could not detect my SATA drive, although sudo fdisk -l found the drive just fine, and the drive also appeared in gparted.
 As it turns out, the SATA drive had left over raid configuration information that was telling the installer to skip the drive (as if it was unsupported).
 In the following tutorial, I will show you what I did to get Ubuntu to detect the SATA drive, so that I could proceed and install Ubuntu.